OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-The city of Boulder is an idyllic place to spend the day, and it’s just 40 minutes from Denver.
-For outdoor recreation, check out the Flatirons or spend some time in Chautauqua Park.
-In fact, you’ll find access to over 200 miles of hiking and walking trails.
-Downtown Boulder is full of breweries, restaurants and quirky shops.
-Take a stroll down Pearl Street Mall or visit the Celestial Seasonings Tea Factory.
+The city of Boulder, 40 minutes from Denver, offers plenty of outdoor recreation.
+Check out the Flatirons – mountain peaks shaped like old steam irons – or spend time hiking the trails in Chautauqua Park (pronounced shuh-TAW-kwuh).
+Downtown Boulder is full of lively breweries, laid-back restaurants and quirky shops.
+Take a stroll down Pearl Street Mall, or visit the Celestial Seasonings Tea Factory.

-The towns of Blackhawk and Central City, just 38 miles from Denver, are old mining towns that have been transformed into mountain gambling resorts, with several casinos offering overnight lodging and entertainment.
-When not trying to hold onto your poker chips, stop at Dostal Alley Brewpub in Central City for craft beer and pizza.
-Visit the Central City Opera House or take a tour with the Gilpin Historical Society to learn about some of Colorado’s mining history.
+Less than 40mi (64km) from Denver are these two former mining towns turned gambling resorts.
+They’re home to casinos with overnight lodging and entertainment.
+Between counting your poker chips, make a call at Dostal Alley Casino and Brewpub in Central City for craft beer and pizza.
+Also worth a visit is the Central City Opera House, or take a tour with the Gilpin Historical Society for a deep dive into Colorado’s mining history.

-Colorado Springs is not only the second-largest city in Colorado, but it’s also only an hour’s drive from Denver.
-The city is bustling with arts and culture, including several museums, the Cheyenne Mountain Zoo, and the U.S. Olympic Training Center.
-For outdoors enthusiasts, pay a visit to Pikes Peak or Garden of the Gods, one of the most stunning city parks in the country, with red rock formations millions of years in the making.
+The second-largest city in Colorado is an easy hour’s drive from Denver.
+It buzzes with artsy, cultural institutions – the quilts in the Colorado Springs Pioneers Museum are fascinating for starters.
+Hand-feed the giraffes at the Cheyenne Mountain Zoo, or take an athlete-guided tour of the US Olympic and Paralympic Training Center.
+If you’re into the great outdoors, make the looping drive up to Pikes Peak, or visit the Garden of the Gods, one of the most stunning city parks in the country, with red rock formations millions of years in the making.